The Great Yokai War: Guardians: Overview

+The monstrous entity "Yokaiju" and its association with Inugami Gyōbu are based on the corresponding characters from the GeGeGe no Kitarō series by Shigeru Mizuki, whose participations had affected the direction of the Yokai Monsters series.

+While the 2005 film featured Mizuki's hometown Sakaiminato, Tottori, Guardians instead spotlighted Musashino, Tokyo.
+This is a presumbed reference to both Tokorozawa Sakura Town (opened in 2020) and My Neighbor Totoro (1988), where Daiei Film and Studio Ghibli were both under the umbrella of Tokuma Shoten, leading to the associations of the Heisei Gamera trilogy and the Ghibli movies in productions.

+Additionally, the film had the Yokaiju to transform into a gigantic, cherry blossom-esque tree and to dissipate at the climax.
+This is potentially another reference to all of the Sakura Town, previous Daimajin projects, and Studio Ghibli; it is reminiscent of the endings of Wrath of Daimajin (1966) and the 1990s novel (Note: It was redeveloped from the scrapped film project by Yasutaka Tsutsui and Katsuhiro Otomo, which was supposed to feature Steven Seagal.), and the Nightwalker's fate from Princess Mononoke (1997).

+Following the previous entry, the film involved a reappearance of the demonic villain Yasunori Kato, played by Ryūnosuke Kamiki who was the cast of Inao Tadashi, the 2005 protagonist.

 Plot

 Ancient fossils sleeping in Fossa Magna have gathered together and transformed into a giant yōkai.
 The destination is Tokyo.
 Only the yōkai were aware of the truth about this invasion, which seems to modern humans to be a natural disaster.
 If nothing is done, the world will be destroyed.
 This can be stopped by Watanabe, an elementary school student in Tokorozawa, Saitama, who inherits the blood of the legendary monster hunter.
 Suddenly, the great adventure of the boy who was selected as the "hero who saves the world" and the yōkai who involved him begins now.